jcsnider431/node-server-testing-challenge/README.md

 ### Task 1: Set Up The Project With Git

-Follow these steps to set up and work on your project:
+Fol low these steps to set up and work on your project:

 - [ ] Create a forked copy of this project.
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).